waldo-vision/waldo/docs/src/pages/en/getting-started.md

 ## Prerequisites

-Before you can started hacking away on waldo, you need to have the tools below to ensure everything works.
+Before you can start hacking away on waldo, you need to have the tools below to ensure everything works.

 - Node.js - The current `LTS` version
 - Rust - So our desktop app can build